 Launched in 2012, ITV Pride has provided a key link for our Lesbian, Gay, Bisexual and Transgender (LGBT) community across our UK and international sites.
 With membership growing every year, the network has a vital role in translating diversity and inclusiveness commitments and policies into benefits for the whole of ITV.
-Throughout the year, ITV Pride members take part in internal and external events, including both London and Manchester Pride festivals, helping to raise awareness and support for the LGBT and Pride community.
-We’re also the current chair of InterMediaUK, an LGBT network for people working across the media industry.
+Throughout the year, ITV Pride members take part in internal and external events, including both London, Manchester and, since 2017, Belfast Pride festivals, helping to raise awareness and support for the LGBT and Pride community.

 We want our programmes and services to be as accessible as possible to the largest audiences, and we’re committed to improving accessibility both on and off-screen.